-The heart consists of four chambers--two atria (upper chambers) and two ventricles (lower chambers).
-There is a valve through which blood passes before leaving each chamber of the heart.
+The heart consists of 4 chambers--2 atria (upper chambers) and 2 ventricles (lower chambers).
+Blood passes through a valve as it leaves each chamber of the heart.
 The valves prevent the backward flow of blood.
 They act as one-way inlets of blood on one side of a ventricle and one-way outlets of blood on the other side of a ventricle.
-The four heart valves include the following:
+The 4 heart valves include the following:

 Tricuspid valve.
 Located between the right atrium and the right ventricle.